Quentin Jones Solo

 Quentin began writing songs and recording them in fifth grade, after hearing Paul McCartney’s solo album “McCartney”.
 In 1983, Jones started a mersybeat-based band called the Crooners.
 That group released an all-original 14 song album on Llist Records.
 The disc received glowing reviews; critics compared the band's sound to those of the early Beatles, Zombies, and Hollies.

 Throughout his life, Quentin has had diverse musical taste.
 He was, though, particular to most of the British invasion bands.
 Other influences gathered over the years included the Beach Boys, Elvis Presley, Bob Dylan, Johnny Cash, Jimmy Hendrix, and many more.
-These artists, along with newer ones, would help shape Jones’ guitar playing and sound -- which would later lead to a major milestone.
+These artists, along with newer ones, would help shape Jones’ guitar playing and his sound .

 Quentin to play Gretsch Guitar Event NYC!